 Chapter 1 overviews general background notions in the context of mechanical force detection using NWs as sensors.
-Starting from Euler-Bernoulli beam theory, the normal equations of motion for the flexural modes are derived and the origin of their spacial orthogonal polarization is discussed.
-Thermal noise sensitivity Then, the Mie scattering theory, underlying the optical motion detection of sub-wavelength cantilevers, is briefly presented.
-Finally, the growth technique for the NWs used in our experiments is briefly illustrated.
+Starting by deriving the normal equations of motion for the flexural modes, the origin of their spacial orthogonal polarization is discussed in the context thermal noise limited force sensitivity.
+Then, the Mie scattering theory, underlying the optical motion detection of sub-wavelength cantilevers, is briefly presented.
+Finally, the growth technique for the NWs used in our experiments is concisely illustrated.

-Chapter 2 describes the main parts and instrumentation constituting our scanning NW system.
+Chapter 2 describes the main functional parts and instrumentation constituting our scanning NW system.
 In particular, are shown the main capabilities of the fiber-based confocal microscope and interferometer, adopted for the motion detection of the NW.
 Principal techniques for displacement calibration and 2D motion mapping of the NW are also introduced.

-Chapter 3 reports on the use of an individual as-grown NW to realize the vectorial scanning force microscopy over a patterned sample.
+Chapter 3 reports on the use of an individual as-grown NW to realize a vectorial scanning force microscopy over a patterned sample.
 By monitoring the thermally driven vibrations of the NW's fundamental modes, the static tip-sample force derivatives are mapped in the 2D scanning plane.
 Moreover, electrostatic tip-sample interactions are dynamically probed by measuring the NW's response to a driving force generated by an AC voltage on the sample's patterned electrodes, revealing the distinct contributions of NW's spurious surface charge and polarizability.
-Finally, such electrostatic interactions are exploited to strongly couple the NW's mechanical modes and to study their coherent dynamic.
+In conclusion, such electrostatic interactions are exploited to strongly couple the NW's mechanical modes and to study their coherent dynamic.